 Since the weather was still a bit iffy the guests were served Pimms and canapés in the lobby area while we sneaked off to have photographs taken between showers.

 Around 4.00 pm we set up a receiving line to greet all of our guests as they entered the reception for the wedding breakfast.
 We decided to have the speeches and toast first so everyone could relax and enjoy the food.
 My sister who is usually so strong surprised everyone by breaking down in tears and was unable to finish what she had planned to say; there wasn't a dry eye in the house!

 After the meal it was time for the party!
-We kicked off the evening with our first dance to Snow Patrol's “Chasing Cars” played by the fabulous Munch.
+We kicked off the evening's wedding entertainment with our first dance to Snow Patrol's “Chasing Cars” played by the fabulous party band Munch.